 Booking your holiday: To secure your booking you should complete the booking form, which will be sent to you when your plans are finalised.
 The first named person on the booking will be the “party leader”.
 The party leader must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
 By making a booking the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

-- for Freedom Treks bookings: £100.00 per person or another amount specified at the time of booking.
+- for Freedom Treks bookings: an amount as specified at the time of booking.

-The deposit we require may be higher if special terms apply, for example, a special offer flight which requires immediate payment of the full flight cost or during peak times where we require a higher deposit to secure your accommodation.
+The deposit we require may be higher if special terms apply, for example, a special offer flight that requires immediate payment of the full flight cost or during peak times where we require a higher deposit to secure your accommodation.
 We refer to this as a “special booking” in these conditions.
 We will notify you at the time of booking if this applies along with the amount of deposit that is required to secure the booking.
-Please note that if you subsequently cancel, you will incur the cancellation charges set out in the amendments, transfers and cancellation clause.
+Please note that if you subsequently cancel, you will incur the cancellation charges set out in clause A of the “Amendments, transfers or cancellation” section.
 We strongly recommend that you obtain insurance to cover the event of cancellation prior to departure.
 Any deposit is only refundable in specific circumstances such as where we have to cancel your holiday in accordance with the “Amendments, transfers or cancellation” section of these terms and conditions.

 The balance must be received at our offices 10 weeks before the departure date.
 This date will be shown on the confirmation invoice that will be sent to the party leader.
 Reminders are not sent.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in the amendments, transfers and cancellation clause depending on the date we reasonably treat your booking as cancelled.
+If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges set out in clause A of the “Amendments, transfers or cancellation” clause depending on the date we reasonably treat your booking as cancelled.
 If you do make payment late but before your booking is treated as cancelled by us you must pay us a late payment charge of £10.00 per day from the first day after the due date unless we agree otherwise with you in writing.

 If, after we have confirmed your booking and you have paid your deposit but before your balance has been paid, you ask us to pay a supplier for a service earlier than we would normally expect to pay that supplier, for example paying an airline early in order that your flights may be ticketed, we will ask you for full payment for that service.
 The additional amount paid will be treated as part of your deposit and accordingly it will not be refunded in the event that you subsequently cancel.